-The era of live-blogging is upon us with new services and platforms such as Facebook Live Streaming which provides an excellent way for us to engage our target audience.
+The era of live video chatting is upon us with new services and video chat platforms such as Facebook Live Streaming which provides an excellent way for us to engage our target audience.
 You should absolutely take advantage of the live-streaming trend and give your brand an opportunity to engage with clients, customers, and/or fans in new and exciting ways.

 Fortunately, there are numerous tools you can use to create your own live stream.
 Facebook Live is one of those tools and the majority of digital marketers consider it to be the best.

-In this Comprehensive Guide to Facebook Live Streaming, we’ll review the streaming service and I’ll offer some tips and best practices about how to best use it for your brand’s digital marketing endeavors.
+In this Comprehensive Guide on He to do Facebook Live Streaming, we’ll review the streaming service and I’ll offer some tips and best practices about how to best use it for your brand’s digital marketing endeavors.

-Facebook Live Streaming is Facebook’s answer for a communications tool to connect people who are interested in live streaming what they’re doing.
-Facebook live lets you live broadcast on Facebook via video from your desktop, laptop or mobile device.
+Facebook Live is Facebook’s answer for a video chat tool to connect people who are interested in live video streaming what they’re up to.
+Facebook Live lets you live broadcast on Facebook via video from your desktop, laptop or mobile device.

 Facebook Public Figures